Arnau-66/S4.-API/README.md

-# 🚧 Develop Branch - Sprint 4 API Project
+# 🌐 Sprint 4 - API Project (Develop Branch)

 This project is part of Sprint 4 of the IT Academy Bootcamp.
-It consists of creating a web application that fetches data from public APIs using TypeScript, with a modular architecture and development best practices.
+It consists of creating a modular web application using **TypeScript** that fetches data from public APIs and updates the UI accordingly.

 ---

-## 📌 Exercise Goals
+## 🎯 Project Goals

-- Set up a project from scratch using TypeScript.
+- Configure a project from scratch using TypeScript.
-- Use `fetch` to call multiple public APIs.
+- Fetch and handle data from multiple public APIs (weather + jokes).
-- Modularize the code into separate files (API, DOM, types, events, main logic).
-- Properly type the data returned by each API.
+- Properly type all data using TypeScript interfaces.
+- Modularize logic into separate folders:
+  - `api/`: API endpoints and fetch logic.
+  - `dom/`: DOM rendering and UI updates.
+  - `events/`: User interactions and event listeners.
+  - `types/`: Custom TypeScript types and interfaces.
-- Display on screen:
+- Display:
-  - A random joke (from two different APIs).
+  - A random joke (from two APIs).
-  - Current weather information.
+  - Weather forecast based on user's geolocation.
+  - A history list of rated jokes.

 ---